aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-decompression/decompress-traditionally-password-protected-file/_index.md

 using System.IO;
 ```

-## Step 1: Run Password Protection on a File
+## Step 1: Create a password‑protected ZIP (Run Password Protection on a File)
 Before we can demonstrate extraction, we need a zip that’s protected with a traditional password.
-The following snippet creates such an archive (you can reuse an existing one if you already have it):
+The snippet below creates such an archive (you can reuse an existing one if you already have it):

 ```csharp
 string dataDir = "Your Document Directory";